Email Notifications

 HTML Email Notifications

-Users can choose whether they’d like to receive HTML notifications in their web app user profile:
+You can choose whether to receive HTML notifications in your web app user profile:

-- In the Email section, click to edit your desired email address, or Add Email Address if you would like to add a new one.
+2. In the Email section, click to edit your desired email address, or click Add Email Address to add a new one.

-- If this option is unselected, PagerDuty will send email notifications in plain text.
+If Send HTML Emails is unselected, PagerDuty sends email notifications in plain text.

 Here is an example of a PagerDuty HTML email notification: